What Does an Air Traffic Controller Do?

 Work Schedules

-The typical schedule of an air traffic controller is usually 40 hours of work for five days per week, in eight-hour shifts.
+The typical schedule is 40 hours of work for five days per week, in eight-hour shifts.
 In a situation where the facility is short-staffed, you may be required to work a few additional hours for a limited period of time.
 Because flights arrive and depart at all hours, you will likely work several night, weekend, and rotating shifts as well, depending on your availability and overall staffing requirements at the facility.

-As an air traffic controller, you can work for up to two hours at a time before taking a break.
-Breaks are required to enable air traffic controllers to remain alert and focused at all times while on duty and ensure flight safety.
+You can work for up to two hours at a time before taking a required break.
+Breaks ensure air traffic controllers remain alert and focused at all times while on duty and ensure flight safety.

 Pay

-Air traffic controllers can earn lucrative salaries and benefits, which often increase as you gain more training and experience.
+This role can offer lucrative salaries and benefits, which often increase as you gain more training and experience.
 An entry-level air traffic controller typically earns $49,908, varying by location, experience, and responsibility.

 The average annual pay for a highly experienced air traffic controller is $118,406 annually, going up to $182,000 depending on the facility, location, and employment terms.
 Earning an undergraduate degree from a top-ranked US university, especially in STEM fields, can offer in-depth technical knowledge and a well-rounded skillset that can help you secure a better salary and progress in your career.